I'm looking for someone who has real experience with several solid state integrated amplifiers that could provide me with a recommendation.

 Also, if you are interested in tubes, look at Van Alstine's new Ultravalve amp.
 Relatively inexpensive, highly recommended, and comes with a 30-day in-home audition.
 Also, I think it's discounted 15% in December.
 The only issue there is you will still need a pre-amp.

 I've got a Wyred STI-500 breaking in at home, and it sounds VERY promising so far.
 It is very cable sensitive I notice.
 So I am curious as to your negative reaction to Wyred or other class D integrateds.
+Thanks, Art

 Thanks for your opinion.
 I respectfully disagree.
 As far as SS amps go I believe the XA30.5/60.5/INT-30 have it more than any other SS amp I have ever heard.
 If you want tubes, get tubes, but this is as close in my opinion.